 The aim, was to spend the first few days at a friend's wedding, and after that drive along coastal routes to check out some beaches, see some local attractions, and make the occasional detour to visit notable archaeological sites.
-The Mrs has made a map of the route we covered which she shared over at her blog – Vanidio.
-Because it looks quite good, and I am too lazy to make one of my own, I have posted it below.
+Here's a map of the route we covered in the Peloponnese, Greece.

 Our South Peloponnese Road Trip Itinerary

 We spent the first three nights of our road trip in the coastal town of Neapoli Vion.
 This is one of the southernmost towns in mainland Greece, and was a pleasant enough place to stay.
 The reason for being here, was that a couple of friends were getting married.
 It was my first Greek wedding, and despite the uncertainty of the referendum in Greece looming in the background, was a great day.